Congregation Ahavas Achim Anshi Austria

-Congregation Ahavas Achim Anshi Austria, also known as Congregation B'Nai Israel, is a historic synagogue located at Rochester in Monroe County, New York.
-It was built in 1928, and is a two-story, Georgian Revival style brick building with decorative cast stone classical details.
+Congregation Ahavas Achim Anshi Austria, also known as Congregation B'Nai Israel, is a historic former Orthodox Jewish congregation and synagogue, located in Rochester, Monroe County, New York, in the United States.

+The synagogue was built in 1928, and is a two-story, Georgian Revival style brick building with decorative cast stone classical details.
 It is five-bays wide with the end bays being square towers and a recessed triangular parapet is between the two towers.
 The front façade features a portico with four Ionic order round columns.
 The building was used as a synagogue until 2004.

 It was listed on the National Register of Historic Places in 2015.